 T: +44 (0)203 108 1015, E: email@example.com

 UCL provides regular open days and other forms of public access; anyone wishing to visit to discuss the BSc/MSci Information Management for Business (IMB) programme and the opportunities that it provides is always very welcome to do so.
 Additionally, we provide open days for particular schools and other student groups by prior arrangement.

 Scholarships are available through UCL for all years of study.
 Competition for scholarships is fierce, however, and to stand a chance of being chosen you will need to show evidence of commitment and the potential for high achievement.

 Application for scholarships and bursaries must be made either when confirming your place before the start of your studies, or else at the start of each year of study.

-The department also provides up to three scholarships per year for students who wish to spend short periods of time studying or working in China during the summer vacation.
+The School also provides up to three scholarships per year for students who wish to spend short periods of time studying or working in China during the summer vacation.
 These scholarships are also very competitive, and are awarded on the basis of academic achievement during the preceding year.